-The Polyphemus story is perhaps the most popular of Odysseus’ travels.
-The savage monster and our hero’s cunning escape plan make for an excellent story of brains triumphing over brawn.
-However, at the same time we are invited to sympathise with the monster, and to censure Odysseus for his violence and arrogance.
-It is a very rich story, but by the end the reader is left perhaps a bit unfulfilled: while we applaud Odysseus’ wit, we cannot help but feel a bit disappointed by his arrogant boasts, and it is difficult not to feel sorry for the monster he leaves blind and isolated.
+The Polyphemus story is perhaps the most well-known of Odysseus’ adventures.
+The savage monster and our hero’s cunning escape make for an excellent story of brains triumphing over brawn.
+However, at the same time we are invited by the text to sympathise with the monster, and to censure Odysseus for his violence.
+The primitive Cyclops is helpless against man’s cunning, and Polyphemus’ whole world is left in ruins by Odysseus’ tricks.

-While it is tempting to pity the Cyclops, it is important not to forgot that he is a truly savage and cruel monster.
+The Cyclops is portrayed as a truly savage and cruel monster.
 The below passage emphasises this in its graphic description of Polyphemus devouring two of Odysseus’ men.

 Devoid of pity, he was silent in response, but leaping up laid hands on my crew.
 Two he seized and dashed to the ground like whelps, and their brains ran out and stained the earth.
 He tore them limb from limb for his supper, eating the flesh and entrails, bone and marrow, like a mountain lion, leaving nothing.
 Helplessly we watched these cruel acts, raising our hands to heaven and weeping.

-In Greece rules about behaviour between host and guest (xenia) were very important, they were considered sacred to the gods.
-For the cyclops to eat his guests in his own house is the ultimate sacrilege, an affront to the rules of society.
-The same applies to the fact that he is eating humans, and even that he is eating them raw.
-While Polyphemus himself is not exactly human, he comes pretty close in some respects, and this makes eating Odysseus’ men not far off cannibalism.
-Likewise cooking is a sign of civilisation, it requires the use of tools and skill.
-The cyclops is primitive and savage; the antithesis to civilised Greek society.
+In Greece the relationship between host and guest (xenia) was sacred, so for the Cyclops to eat his guests in his own house is the ultimate sacrilege.
+It is also revealing that he is eating humans, and even that he is eating them raw.
+While Polyphemus himself is not exactly human, he comes pretty close in some respects, and this means eating Odysseus’ men is not far off cannibalism – the true mark of a savage.
+Likewise cooking is a sign of civilisation, requiring the use of tools and skill, and so by eating them raw the Cyclops betrays his primitiveness.

 However, we do feel sympathy for the monster.
 Odysseus fashions a stake and blinds Polyphemus while he sleeps.
-The description of the wound is gruesome, and Polyphemus’ pain and anguish is great.
-He calls out to the neighbouring Cyclops, but they are unhelpful, and laugh when they hear that ‘Nobody’ has hurt him.
-However we mostly feel sorry for the Cyclops when he is letting his flock out of his cave, stroking their backs to make sure that the Greeks are not escaping with them and unaware that they are hiding under their bellies.
+The description of the wound is gruesome, and Polyphemus’ pain and anguish are great.
+He calls out to the neighbouring Cyclopes, but they only laugh mockingly when they hear that ‘Nobody’ has hurt him.
+However, we mostly feel sorry for the Polyphemus when he lets his flock out of his cave, unaware that the Greeks are tethered under the sheep’s bellies to escape with them.
 Last of all comes a great ram which Odysseus is clinging onto underneath.
 Polyphemus tearfully addresses the ram, displaying a depth of feeling and attachment that is uncomfortably human.
-Scholars call this effect the ‘Homeric eye’: it is the poet’s great vision, so that for all of his characters we see the good and the bad, we are shown both sides to every story.
-Thus we are made to take another look, even at the monstrous Cyclops.
+Scholars call this effect the ‘Homeric eye’.
+This is the poet’s great vision; for all of his characters we see the good and the bad, that there are two sides to every story.

 And as he felt its back, mighty Polyphemus spoke to him: